Overview

 Philosophy

-Its commitment to independence enables long‑term thinking: Hermès refuses aggressive expansion or licensing, opting instead to nurture artisanal métiers and explore new creative avenues.
-The maison’s guiding belief is that true luxury is sustainable, respectful and imaginative, producing objects that age beautifully and enrich the lives of those who use them.
+Its commitment to independence enables long-term thinking: Hermès refuses aggressive expansion or licensing, opting instead to nurture artisanal métiers and explore new creative avenues.
+The house’s guiding belief is that true luxury is sustainable, respectful and imaginative, producing objects that age beautifully and enrich the lives of those who use them.
+Dress is used to test how identity or role can be recast through styling, cut or bodily presentation.
+Experiment is framed as a method for extending what clothing or material can do, rather than as novelty alone.
+These priorities are presented as lasting methods rather than seasonal gestures.

 Disclaimer